Melody Klaver: Early life and education

 Klaver was born in Amsterdam, Netherlands and grew up in the suburb town Abcoude.
 She has two older sisters, presenter/actress Kimberley Klaver and dancer Stephanie Klaver.
+She attended dance lessons at the Lucia Marthas Institute for Performing Arts from the age of 4, but had to quit at 15 due to her busy acting schedule.

-She finished her VWO (pre-university secondary education) on her high school 'Sint Nicolaas Lyceum' in 2008.
-She received her professional training (BFA in Acting) at the Maastricht Academy of Dramatic Arts, where she graduated in July 2014..
-She also went to the Lucia Marthas Dansacademy from her 4th till the age of 15, from which she had to quit due to her busy acting schedule.
+She finished her VWO (pre-university secondary education) at the Sint Nicolaas Lyceum in 2008, and then attended a course at the Royal Academy of Dramatic Arts in London.
+Klaver received her professional training (BFA in Acting) at the Maastricht Academy of Dramatic Arts, where she graduated in July 2014.

 Career

-When she was 15 years old she got nominated for a Golden Calf for Best Actress (Deep), which made her the youngest actress ever to be nominated for this award.
+When she was 15 years old Klaver was nominated for a Golden Calf for Best Actress (Deep), which made her the youngest actress ever to be nominated for this award.
 She lost it to Carice Van Houten (Blackbook).

 Later she did win the Tudor Award for Best Actress (Deep) in Geneva and a Rembrandt Award for Best actress (Winter in wartime).

-In 2010 she got accepted by the Maastricht theatre academy and graduated 4 years later (BFA in acting).
-At the International Theatre school Festival 2014 in Amsterdam she won the Kemna Award for her role as Irina Arkadina in ‘The Seagull’ (Checkov) for best and most outstanding graduating actor/actress of the Netherlands and Belgium.
-Before and after her education Melody played (lead) roles in art-house films such as ‘Northern Light’ (Langer Licht) by David Lammers, ‘Deep’ (Diep) by Simone van Dusseldorp, ‘Dusk’ (Schemer) by Hanro Smitsman and in box-office hits such as ‘XTC just don't do it!’
+At the International Theatre school Festival 2014 in Amsterdam she won the Kemna Award for her role as Irina Arkadina in The Seagull (Checkov) for best and most outstanding graduating actor/actress of the Netherlands and Belgium.

+Before and after her education Klaved played (lead) roles in art-house films such as ‘Northern Light’ (Langer Licht) by David Lammers, ‘Deep’ (Diep) by Simone van Dusseldorp, ‘Dusk’ (Schemer) by Hanro Smitsman and in box-office hits such as ‘XTC just don't do it!’
 (Afblijven!) by Maria Peters and ‘Winter in Wartime’ (Oorlogswinter) by award-winner Martin Koolhoven.

-On television Melody was seen in the One-night-stand series film (50 min. films) ‘Once upon a Ladder’ by Eva Zanen, ‘Near Neighbours’ by Marleen Jonkman and in series like ‘Godforsaken’ (NPO) ‘Intoxicated’ (NPO) and playing super rich Pauline Bestevaer in ‘The Jackpot’ (de hoofdprijs) (SBS6).
-Melody is currently shooting the English-spoken shortfilm ‘The Whisk’ by Sanne Kortooms, in which she plays the Hungarian Daniëlla Fehér.
+On television Klaver was seen in Arcadia, the One-night-stand series, Once upon a Ladder, Near Neighbours, and in series like Godforsaken (NPO), Intoxicated (NPO) and playing super rich Pauline Bestevaer in ‘The Jackpot’ (De Hoofdprijs) (SBS6).